 This course requires student access to a graphing scientific calculator.

-Your mathematical preparation for this course must include performance level skills in arithmetic, scientific notation, algebra, and trigonometry.
-You must be able to efficiently carry out numerical calculations on a graphing scientific calculator.
+Student mathematical preparation for this course must include performance level skills in arithmetic, scientific notation, algebra, and trigonometry.
+The student must be able to efficiently carry out numerical calculations on a graphing scientific calculator.